-2.9.a.
+- 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+(Core) - 2.9.b.
+Other qualifications that are acceptable to the Review Committee include certification in critical care medicine or its affiliated subspecialties by a member board of the ABMS or a certifying board of the AOA.
 (Core)